tweag/asterius/docs/reports.md

 This page maintains a list of weekly status reports for the project.

+## 2019-08-13

+Ongoing work:

+* When moving previous TH work to current `master`, we discovered a linker-related error related to non-main linking and JSFFI.
+The `ahc-iserv` process needs to pass `-no-hs-main` to `ahc` when using the splice closure rather than `Main_main_closure` as the linker root closure.
+Now the JSFFI post-processor complains about missing functions in the loaded object files.
+  The attempts to workaround this problem by ignoring unfound JSFFI import closures would cause even greater regression: breaking async JSFFI completely.

+For this week we need to work on getting rid of the link-time post-processor approach and moving JSFFI logic to typechecking/desugaring time, much like the ghcjs's existing approach.

 ## 2019-08-06

 Covers many past weeks :) We're now resuming the status reports.